Everybody’s got a little light under the sun . . .

 -Flashlight ~ Parliament

 I am an Associate Professor and the chair of the Department of Human Development and Family Studies in the School of Human Ecology at the UW-Madison.
 I earned my BA in Psychology in 1995 from Hampton University, a Historically Black University in Hampton, Virginia.
-After obtaining my doctorate in Psychology with a Clinical emphasis in 2001 at Rutgers, The State University of New Jersey in 2001.
+I obtained my doctorate in Psychology with a Clinical emphasis in 2001 at Rutgers, the State University of New Jersey.

 My scholarship revolves around how early developmental contexts help or hinder children’s development into competent, productive members of society.
 I address this broad issue on how parents and coparents, parenting behaviors, and the social and physical impact to self-regulation development and school readiness.